CelestialWren/RomiTags/README.md

 # RomiTags
-Currently nonfunctional code for detecting April Tags with a Romi robot for FRC
+Functional code for detecting April Tags with a Romi robot for FRC.
+It is able to center on tags and go to a certain distance from them.